avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 From usage perspective, each VM would need to make its own decision on whether it should use the newly provided random seed.
 Initially, this random seed would be all zeros - and would get populated once the feature rolled out to a sufficient number of nodes.

+Also, as mentioned in the summary, these changes would necessitate a network upgrade.

+## Reference Implementation

+A full reference implementation has not been provided yet.
+It will be provided once this ACP is considered `Implementable`.

 ## Security Considerations

 Virtual machine random seeds, while appearing to offer a source of randomness within smart contracts, fall short when it comes to cryptographic security.
 Here's a breakdown of the critical issues: